The durian is a perfectly unique tropical fruit!

-You can't compare it to the soursop or jackfruit although both fruits have similar shape, size and husk colour to the durian.
-Durian is exquisite.
-There is no fruit in the world you can compare it to.
+You can't compare it to a soursop or a jackfruit although both fruits have similar shape, size and husk colour to the durian.
+Durian is exquisite!
+There is no fruit in the world just like it!

 "King of Fruits" vs pretenders

-Sir Stamford Raffles, the founder of Singapore, hated the durian because he found the smell of durian nauseating and gave him a headache.
+Stamford Raffles, the founder of Singapore, hated the durian because he found the smell of durian nauseating and gave him a headache.
 Many durian detractors also complained that it smells like garbage, moldy cheese, rotting fish, rotting onions, dirty socks, bile, or vomit.
 The odour is so strong and pervasive that public transport such as the train do not allow passengers to bring durian into its carriages.
 Even the best hotels prohibit guests from bringing durian into their rooms.

 A warning sign on board the Singapore MRT.

 But, the proof is in the eating.
 What the famous 19th century naturalist, Alfred Russell Wallace, said after he ate his first durian in Borneo:

 "A rich, butter-like custard highly flavored with almonds, but intermingled with wafts of flavor that call to mind cream cheese, onion sauce, brown sherry and other incongruities.
 The more you eat of it, the less you feel inclined to stop."

 I love durians.
 My siblings, children and grandchildren love durians.
 Many of my relatives, friends and neighbors love durians.
 We love durians!
 After all, durian originated from this region a long, long time ago.

 What Malaysians say about the "King of Fruits"(Source: New Straits Times, June 26, 1990)